petepm/petepm.github.io/_posts/2026-01-08-humans-vs-ai-drums.md

 If they're cool enough to use in a release,
 I'll give you $100 for MIDI and $200 for nicely recorded audio.

+There's only one constraint on the drums at the very end, and that's there because it will flow into the next tune.

 The deadline for submission is roughly March 31st, 2026.
+The audio and "prompt" are in sections below.
 You can email entries to pete.peterson.music@gmail.com with the subject:
 "Human vs AI drums".
 Good luck, humans!

+## The audio

+You can download a WAV file of the guitars and piano TODO.

 ## The prompt